East Coast Wanderlust!

 Where is Philadelphia?
 Your East Coast road trip will likely pass through Pennsylvania’s largest city, Philadelphia.
 Just 2 hours drive away from New York City, 2.5 hours from Washington DC and just under three hours to Harpers Ferry, Philadelphia makes for a great stop along your road trip.

 What to do on a Philadelphia Road Trip?
-Here you can see the Liberty Bell in the Independence National Historical Park.
-Get there early to avoid the queues to this popular attraction.
+Here, you can see the Liberty Bell in the Independence National Historical Park.
+Get there early to avoid the queues at this popular attraction.
 No visit to Philadelphia is complete without a trip to the Reading Terminal Market, the city’s most famous food hub!
-You will find something delicious among the local produce, Freshly baked pastries, Philly cheesesteaks and ice cream to die for.
+You will find something delicious among the local produce: Freshly baked pastries, Philly cheesesteaks and ice cream to die for.

 Click here to view our Road Trip Itineraries that explore Philadelphia…